Frequently Asked Questions &

 FAQs

-• If you have OHP, I am required to give you a diagnosis within the first session to put on your file in order for them to pay for your services.
+If you are utilizing your out-of-network benefits, I am required to give you a diagnosis within the first session to put on your file.
 The diagnosis process will be done together, with transparency and collaboration so you feel as in control of your treatment as possible.
 For some diagnoses like ADHD or Autism, I can refer you to organizations that do official evaluations.

-If you’re paying out-of-pocket, a diagnosis is not necessarily needed and we can discuss the topic further in the first session.
+If you’re paying out-of-pocket without submitting a Superbill to insurance, a diagnosis is not necessarily needed and we can discuss the topic further in the first session.

 I strongly recommend 80 minute sessions for couples and polycules to give time to navigate multiple perspectives.

-• Either!
+Either!
 You can choose to attend via Telehealth or in-person.
-My physical office in North Portland will be ready for you to come in-person early March 2024.
+My office is located in North Portland.

-For in-person sessions: the office is located on the second floor of a mixed-use building.
+For in-person sessions (limited availability): the office is located on the second floor of a mixed-use building.
 Unfortunately, it can only be accessed by stairs.
 Free street parking is available in the neighborhood but please allow yourself time to find a spot.
 Because of the office location, there are sometimes dance or yoga classes down the hall.
-You may hear music or encounter other people in the waiting area but once you’re in the therapy room, it’s much quieter and there will be a white noise machine in the hallway so others can’t hear your session.
+You may hear music or encounter other people in the waiting area but once you’re in the therapy room, there will be a white noise machine in the hallway so others can’t hear your session.

 For virtual sessions: you’ll need a phone or computer with video and audio capability and a private place to do sessions.
 Some folks who don’t have privacy where they live have attended sessions from their (PARKED!) car, or have planned to attend from a friend’s home with a private room.
 This is something we can communicate about more if there are barriers.

 I’ll let you know if I’m accepting new clients.
-If not, I can put you on a waitlist.
 If I have openings, l’ll email you some timeslots to schedule a 20 minute phone call (free of charge) so I can gather some info about who you are as a person and what type of things you’re hoping to address in our sessions together.
 If we both feel like we’re a good fit, I’ll get you scheduled for our first official session together.
 From there, we’ll meet weekly or bi-weekly depending on your needs.
 You get to discuss any topics you want and you get to decline answering any questions you don’t feel comfortable answering.
 You always have the option to say no.

 You don’t have to lay on a couch and talk about your relationship with your parents (although you absolutely can, if you want).